ssideris/Data_Engineering_Concepts/DevOps/Flow-as-a-Code Deployment using Prefect/README.md

 ### Conclusion

 In essence, this tutorial has empowered you to complete deployments of Prefect workflows.
-From scheduling using cronjobs, parameterization, encapsulation using Docker to version controlling via GitHub, the tutorial is analytically presenting all the steps in order to reach the desired results.
+From scheduling and parameterization using workpools to encapsulation and version controlling using Docker and GitHub, this tutorial is analytically presenting all the steps needed in order to reach the desired results.